yuichiroharajpn/ElusiveGenes/README.md

 - Species list (six-characters)
 - Taxonomy list
 - Species phylogenetic tree
-The tree contains the mutifurcational relationship of the species in a representative taxonomic group for identifying gene loss in the newick format.
+The tree contains the multifurcation relationship of species in a representative taxonomic group for identifying gene loss in the newick format.
 For example, the species belonging to Carnivora should be described as:
 ```
 (Panpar,Pantig,Felcat,Ursmar,Ailmel,Musput,Enhlut,Canfam,Neosch,Odoros)Carnivora